irosenb/Credit-Card/README.md

-# Braintree
+# Credit Card

-My implementation of the Braintree problem.
+My implementation of the Credit Card problem.

 ## Usage

-`cd` into the `braintree` directory.
+`cd` into the `irosenb` directory.
 Then run `ruby bin/cli -h`.
 This will show all the commands available to you:

 - `add NAME CARD_NUMBER LIMIT`: Creates a new credit card for a given name, card number, and limit
 - `charge NAME AMOUNT`: Increases the balance of the card associated with the provided name by the amount specified